SEPTA Grant Information

-Stay tuned for our Garden City SEPTA’s grant program page for information and to see some examples of how our winner staff members supports inclusion.
+Please visit our Garden City SEPTA’s grant program page for information and to see some examples of how our winner staff members supports inclusion.
 We strongly encourage teachers and support staff to take advantage of this opportunity.

 GC SEPTA has given out over $100,000 in grant money districtwide.
 Our grant program allowed us to provide equipment to support existing programs and to implement many new programs districtwide.
 Document cameras, iPads, digital cameras, and a Nearpod are some of the valuable equipment purchases that will encourage, stimulate, and enhance creative instruction districtwide.
 Our grant money also funds the grassroots, student centered recycling program called The Green Team.
 GC SEPTA provides programs that not only support special education students but ALL the students in our district.